Harunooo/Harunooo/README.md

 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ...anything
 - 📫 How to reach me ...
+- I just started to learn coding, of course the goal is Silicon Valley　ｘD I know that's not that easy thoooo!

 <!---
 Harunooo/Harunooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.